-Once cover is held for five years, automatically increases payment of the TPD Cover benefit by 5%, at no extra cost.
+Once cover is held for five years, automatically increases payment of the TPD Cover benefit by 5%.

 If the life insured becomes totally and permanently disabled after the fifth anniversary of the date insured from and we pay the TPD Cover benefit, we increase the benefit by 5%.
 The 5% increase doesn't apply to any TPD Cover Severe Hardship Booster benefit.